thuynh26/cmpm121-f25-d3/PLAN.md

 #### Steps

-- [] implement browser geolocation API for location based movements
+- [x] implement browser geolocation API for location based movements
 - [] implement new player movement control system using the Facade design pattern
+- [] add buttons to toggle between geolocation and button gameplay movement
 - [] integrate browser localStorage API for game state to persist across page loads
 - [] add buttons to start new game
-- [] add buttons to toggle between geolocation and button gameplay movement ...
+  ...
 - [] make some game tweaks
+  - [] add "WASD" and arrow keys as input for button movement move
   - [] move viewport with movement
   - [] fill entire screen with grid
   - [] move default player location to classroom